traceytrinita/ForeSight/README.md

 Step 2: Drag to desktop

-Step 3: Open terminal from desktop
+Step 3: Open terminal from the folder

 Step 4: In the terminal, enter the codes “pip install openai streamlit pandas numpy plotly”